w1093848541/dimspy_polar_with-QC/README.md

-Welcome to the NCGAS workflow conversion for dimspy!
+## Welcome to the NCGAS workflow conversion for dimspy!

+**1. Setting up your email**

-1. Please set up your email address.
+Please set up your email address.
 You can do this for all jobs at once by running: find . -name Run* -exec sed -i 's/youremailhere@gmail.com/EMAIL/g' {} \;

 where EMAIL is your email address.